 History of the Asscher Cut

 This intricate cut was created in the early 1900s by Joseph Isaac Asscher, who founded the IJ Asscher company in Holland, which was later renamed to the Royal Asscher Diamond Company.
 The business is still in operation today and counts other legendary diamonds such as The Cullinan Diamond and The Excelsior Diamond as part of its their heritage.

-Now that you have the low-down on Asscher cut engagement rings, here are five options you’ll fall in love with.
+Now that you have the low-down on Asscher cut engagement rings, here are seven options you’ll fall in love with.

 A one-of-a-kind handmade engagement ring featuring a 0.60ct Asscher Cut White Diamond solitaire mounted in a four-claw setting.
 This ring stylishly blends an antique aesthetic with modern details, making it the perfect choice for someone with a flair for subtle nuance.

 The shank on this engagement ring features six diamonds, adding to the brilliance of the beautiful Asscher Cut diamond in the center.
 You can custom design this piece, including the metal for the band (rose gold, yellow gold, white gold, platinum) as well as the carat weight.
 A bold ring with a nod to nostalgia.